Akershus University Hospital

 Akershus University Hospital (Akershus universitetssykehus, abbreviated Ahus) is a Norwegian public university hospital in the Greater Oslo Region.
-It is located in the Lørenskog municipality in the region of Viken, northeast of the Norwegian capital Oslo.
+It is located in the Lørenskog municipality in Akershus county, northeast of the Norwegian capital Oslo.
 It is a teaching hospital and one of two university hospitals affiliated with the University of Oslo, alongside the larger Oslo University Hospital.
 The hospital has around 10,000 employees and a capacity of around 950 beds.
-In 2018, there were approximately 2,600 health, medical and nursing students in placements or internships within the hospital.
+In 2018, there were approximately 2,600 health, medical, and nursing students in placements or internships within the hospital.

 History

 Akershus University Hospital was officially opened on 15 May 1961 as the Akershus Central Hospital (SIA).
-The area on which it was built, Nordbyhagen in Lørenskog eventually became developed with more homes and apartments, nursery schools, convenience store and several buildings with associated with hospital functions.
-In 1978, the hospital began its second major phase, and it has since been built a series of individual buildings and minor additions to the hospital.
+The area on which it was built, Nordbyhagen in Lørenskog eventually became developed with more homes and apartments, nursery schools, convenience stores, and several buildings associated with hospital functions.
+In 1978, the hospital began its second major phase, and it has since built a series of individual buildings and minor additions to the hospital.

 The Norwegian Parliament (the Storting) decided in 1999 that the then Central Hospital of Akershus (SIA) would be a teaching hospital.
 The first teaching program started in 2001 and was expanded to cover the full study period soon after.
 Today the "faculty division" is one of the ten departments affiliated with the Faculty of Medicine at the University of Oslo.
-Since 2002, the university hospital has figured prominently in medical research and medical education.